alejandroLoz/customilyPublic/README.md

 The app should:
 - Get all the products for the user `frontEndDev` via the API.
 Keep in mind that this is now shown or mentioned in the videos above.
-The two calls that you need to make are exemplified in this POSTMAN example.
+The two calls that you need to make are exemplified in [this POSTMAN example](https://app.customily.com/CustomilyAPIExamples.postman_collection.json).
 Take into account that you'll need to authenticate first so you can properly call `GetProductsFromTo`

 - List them as follows:

-  - When viewed on desktop: a 3 x 4 gird with pagination
+  - When viewed on desktop: a 2 x 4 gird with pagination

     ![Desktop home](http://i.imgur.com/KAVLzbH.png)